 When preparing invoices there are certain items that are required on an invoice in order for it to be paid.
 This forms part of our own internal audit function and NDIS requirements.
 Without these items we will not be able to pay your invoice.

-You can download a perfect example invoice.
+You can download a perfect example invoice template.